boun-tabi/SQuAD-TR/README.md

 | dev-excluded     | 35        | 924          | 3582                     | 3582       |

-In addition to the default configuration, we also include a different view of train split specifically for openqa setting by combining the `train` and `train-excluded` splits.
-In this setting, we only provide question-answer pairs along with their contexts.
+In addition to the default configuration, we also a different view of train split can be obtained specifically for openqa setting by combining the `train` and `train-excluded` splits.
+In this setting, we only have question-answer pairs (without `answer_start` field) along with their contexts.

 | Split      | Articles | Paragraphs | Questions w/ answers |  Total   |
 | ---------- | -------- | ---------- | -------------------- |  ------- |
 | openqa     | 442      | 18776      | 86821                |  86821   |

 More information on our translation strategy can be found in our linked paper.